clindh/izzum-statemachine/README.md

 ### guard conditions 2. using business rules
 [A business rule](https://en.wikipedia.org/wiki/Business_rule) is used by creating a Rule class (a subclass of `\izzum\rules\Rule`) and by setting the fully qualified class name as a string on the Transition.
 The Rule class is dynamically instantiated only when necessary for checking the transition and wil have the domain model (provided by the Context via the EntityBuilder) injected in it's constructor.
 The Rule should have a `Rule::applies()` method that will return a boolean value that will be calculated by querying the domain model or any other data source (eg: services, apis, database etc).

-The `False` rule is provided as an example. you should write your own specifcally for your problem domain.
+The `FalseRule` rule is provided as an example. you should write your own specifcally for your problem domain.
 See `examples/trafficlight` for an implementation using rules and a domain object with an EntityBuilder.

 A rule should never have side effects and should only return a boolean.